ProjectKorra/ProjectKorraWiki/source/general/about.rst

 Contributing
 ============
 Here you can find information on how you can contribute to ProjectKorra.
-Although :ref:`joining the team <pkteam>` is the best way to contribute, below you can find information how to contribute as a community member!
+Although :ref:`joining the team <pkteam>` is the best way to contribute, below you can find information how you can contribute as a community member!

 - :ref:`Contributing to the Wiki <wikicontributing>`!